sstark/snaprd/README.md

 The duration listed define how long a snapshot stays in that interval until it is either promoted to the next higher interval or deleted.

+Which schedule you choose is entirely up to you, just make sure the smallest (first) interval is large enough so the expected runtime of a single rsync snapshot fits in it with a good margin.

 You can define your own schedules by editing a json-formatted file `/etc/snaprd.schedules` with entries like:

 ```
 {